cbassmagana/Chess-Bot/README.md

-# Personal Project - Strategic Chess Bot
+# Strategic Chess Bot

 ## About This Project

-In this application, I have designed and implemented a chess game where the user plays against a strategic chess bot.
-I am an enthusiastic chess player and was interested in this project for both improving/showcasing my programming, and satisfying my curiosity about designing a competent chess bot.
+In this application, I have designed and implemented a chess environment where the user plays against a strategic chess bot.
+I am an enthusiastic chess player and was interested in this project for both improving/showcasing my programming, and also satisfying my curiosity about designing a competent chess bot.

-The game is played using a graphical interface from Java Swing, and concludes either when the game ends or the user exits the application.
-To play, select the piece you want to move by clicking on it, then choose the square you wish to move it to.
-If the move violates the game rules, it won't be executed, and you must try again.
-The computer will respond automatically, continuing to play until the game finishes.

-The bot employs a depth-first search of game moves, using strategic pruning of search branches based on simple heuristics to enable a greater depth of analysis on likely favorable paths.
-It evaluates each available valid move on the board using a point system, selecting the move with the most favorable point rating (depths considered).
-In cases where multiple moves tie for the highest point rating, one of these moves is selected randomly.
-Different moves are assigned point ratings under the assumption that the user will always respond with the best move available to them.
-The bot searches select sequences of valid moves on the board up to 5 moves in advance, adjusting each move's point evaluation for factors like capturing/losing pieces, putting the opponent in check, promoting pawns, developing pieces from the back rank, and ultimately finding checkmate.
-Exact weighting of each of these factors was selected via evolutionary optimization to improve upon a basic hyper-parameter grid-search approach.
+## How the Engine Works

+The bot searches potential move sequences using a depth-first minimax search with heuristic-based pruning, allowing it to focus computation on the most promising lines rather than exhaustively searching every branch.
+Each candidate move is scored using a weighted evaluation system and searched up to five moves ahead, under the assumption that the user always plays their best available response.
+Move scores account for factors such as material gained or lost, checks, pawn promotion, piece development from the back rank, and forced checkmates; when multiple moves tie for the top score, one is selected at random.
+Rather than hand-tuning these weights, I selected them through self-play using an evolutionary optimization algorithm, rather than just using a basic grid-search.

+## Performance

-The bot currently performs quite competently, playing at around the level of an intermediate/advanced chess player (elo ~ 1600-1800).
-However, the bot exhibits noticeable strengths and weaknesses compared to a human player of approximately the same overall ability.
-Several small adjustments to the algorithm have significantly improved its decision-making, and its steep learning curve indicates substantial room for further improvement.
+The bot currently plays at roughly an intermediate/advanced level (~1600–1800 ELO), though its strengths and weaknesses differ noticeably from a human player of similar rating.
+Small tuning adjustments have produced outsized gains in play quality, suggesting there's still real room for improvement with further iteration.